Delivery options

 Career opportunities

-Automotive service technicians are employed by automotive repair shops, specialty repair shops, service facilities, car and truck dealerships and by large organizations that own fleets of vehicles.
-You will work with power tools in a shop with automotive bays, often found in industrial settings, with exposure to noise from power tools and exhaust gases.
-Your career will be dynamic and you will be constantly adapting to industry changes and automotive design trends.
+Auto Body Technicians are employed by auto body repair shops, automobile and truck dealerships, custom shops and by companies that have fleet vehicles.
+You will work with power tools in a shop with automotive bays, often found in industrial settings.
+Your career will be dynamic and you will be constantly adapting to industry changes and design trends.

 After becoming a journeyperson, you may advance to supervisory positions or take on new apprentices.
 Some journeypersons go on to run their own businesses – we can help you build your business with our Blue Seal business certificate.